Cheshakoneko/Calcifer_circ2MHC/README.md

 >-pep			Path to a peptide fasta file [can be downloaded from the actual ensembl release]

 >-rbp			Path to a RBP database [can be downloaded from the MEME motif database, Ray et al. 2013]

+>-rbp-cutoff   Q-value threshold for FIMO results (optional, default = 0.1)

+>-ubsjr_filter   Minimum unique backsplice junction supporting reads for high confidence circRNAs (optional, default = 2)

+>-min   Minimum amino acid length for circRNA peptides (needs to be >= 4) (optional, default = 10)